harshithatk33/Git-basics/README.md

 10. "git pull" - Pulling is the automated version of git fetch.
 It downloads a branch from a remote repository, then immediately merges it into the current branch.
 This is the Git equivalent of svn update.

 11. "git push" - Pushing is the opposite of fetching (with a few caveats).
 It lets you move a local branch to another repository, which serves as a convenient way to publish contributions.

+12. "git rebase" - It is the process of moving a sequence of commits or meerging them into a single commit.
+This mainly helps while trying to keep a forked repository synced with the main repository.

+13. "git cherry-pick" - This command is used to apply the changes done a particular commit which is already existing.

+14. "git stash" - This command stashes the uncommited changes and takes the local repository back the last commit

+15. "git stash pop" - The latest stashed changes will be added back to the codebase as uncommited changes.